hashicorp/terraform-provider-aws/website/docs/r/db_parameter_group.html.markdown

 The [`create_before_destroy`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#create_before_destroy)
 lifecycle configuration is necessary for modifications that force re-creation of an existing, in-use parameter group.
-This includes common situations like changing the group `name` or bumping `family` during a major version upgrade.
+This includes common situations like changing the group `name` or bumping the `family` version during a major version upgrade.
 This configuration will prevent destruction of the deposed parameter group while still in use by the database during upgrade.

 ```terraform